Food for thought:

 It requires eight pounds of HONEY to make one pound of BEESWAX

-One pound of BEESWAX = the lifetime work of nearly ten thousand honey bees (depending on the species) that must visit, on average, more than 16 million flowers and fly over 440,000 miles combined in order to produce eight pounds of HONEY.
+One pound of BEESWAX = the lifetime work of nearly 10,000 honey bees (depending on the species) that must visit, on average, more than 16 million flowers and fly over 440,000 miles combined in order to produce eight pounds of HONEY.

-There a numerous non-profit, academic and non-government organizations (NGO’s) whose mission is to research, educate and ensure the vitality and propagation of honey bee colonies across the globe for generations to come.
+There are several, highly respected non-profit, academic and non-government organizations (NGO’s) whose mission is to research, educate and ensure the vitality and propagation of honey bee colonies across the globe for generations to come.
 To learn more about how you, too, can help support healthy bee populations, please visit any of these sources:

 Pollinator Partnership's mission is to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.

 BeeAware is a hub of information for beekeepers and growers about honey bee biosecurity and pollination of agricultural and horticultural crops.

 The Bee Informed Partnership gathers survey data from thousands of beekeepers every season to understand how different management practices affect honey bee health, and we report our findings back to the industry.

 COLOSS (Prevention of honey bee COlony LOSSes) is an international, non-profit association headquartered in Bern, Switzerland that is focussed on improving the well-being of bees at a global level.
 COLOSS is composed of scientific professionals that include researchers, veterinarians, agriculture extension specialists and students.
 We understand that cooperation and open dialogue are key to better understanding the reasons why bee populations are threatened in today’s world.